 Schedule a before school Worksite Representative training on one-to-one conversations, asking and answering tough membership questions, and have Worksite Representatives map their building (see Module 5: Mapping on page 24) to better track membership invitations.
-First week of school - Send a welcome letter from the local Association (See sample letter for
+First week of school.
+Cond a welcome letter from the legal Association (Con comple letter for